Syriac Orthodox Church: Americas

 The presence of the Syrian Orthodox faithful in the Americas dates back to the late 19th century.

 North America

-In 1952, the Patriarchal Vicariate for the U.S. and Canada was created, and in 1995, it was divided in three regional vicariates: Eastern America, Western America, and Canada.
+In 1952, the Patriarchal Vicariate for the U.S. and Canada was created, and in 1995, it was divided into three regional vicariates: Eastern America, Western America and Canada.
 In 1993, Ignatius Zakka I formed the Malankara Archdiocese of North America for the Indian adherents living in North America.
 The archdiocese is under the jurisdiction of the patriarchal see.

-There are approximately 250,000 members of the three vicariates and more than 1,000,000 members in the Malankara Archdiocese, as of 2002.
+There are approximately 250,000 members of the three vicariates and more than 1,000,000 members in the Malankara Archdiocese as of 2002.